 Town Pool Inspectors visit all properties with pools once every four years.
 They carry identification and will leave

 a report after each inspection.
-The current charge for the program is $52.25 per property every 4 years (including GST).
+The current charge for the program is $14.36 per property per year.
 It is the

 responsibility of property owners to advise the Town if a pool has been removed from a property.